google-research/prompt-tuning/README.md

 *   `models/` :: contains configs that set model specific parameters like the number of layers or the size of the embedding table.
 It also configures things like the T5X model wrapper used.
-*   `decoding/` :: contains easy to use configs to swap out how the model generates text during inference, includes configs for beam search and nucleus sampling.
+  *   `models/decoding/` :: contains easy to use configs to swap out how the model generates text during inference, includes configs for beam search and nucleus sampling.
+  *   `models/sizes/` :: contains the various settings to create models of different sizes, these are combined with the default versions to create a sized version, for example,`t5_1_1_prompt.gin` + `sizes/large.gin` creates a T5 1.1 Large model.
+Some common combinations already available as gin files with the right includes (`t5_1_1_large_prompt.gin` for our example above). _Note:_ These size files need to come __after__ the main model file.
 *   `prompts/` :: Our extra directory contains configs that set the `PROMPT` gin variable, allowing for easy switching of the prompt initialization based which prompt file is added as a `--gin_file` argument (it needs to come